Sadie Thompson (film): Awards and honors

-Restoration and home media release
+Restoration and home media

 The film was thought to have been lost for years.
-After Swanson's death in 1983, the sole known surviving print of the film was discovered by her estate; it had originally been stored in Mary Pickford's personal archive.
+After Swanson's death in 1983, the sole known surviving print of the film was discovered by her estate; it had been stored in Mary Pickford's personal archive.
 By that time, the final reel had become damaged.
 The film was bought by Kino International, which hired Dennis Doros to reconstruct the final reel.
 Doros used the original title sequences, still photos and footage from the 1932 adaptation (which cinematographer Oliver T. Marsh also shot) to substitute for the lost footage.
-A new score by Joseph Turrin was also composed for the film.
+A new score by Joseph Turrin was composed for the film.

 Kino's version has been issued on DVD and online via Netflix, as well as shown on Turner Classic Movies.